Negotiating Global Settlements: The UK Perspective

 DPAs have to date been made available only for a limited range of corporate economic offences prosecuted by either the CPS or the SFO.
 Statute governs eligibility for a DPA, its contents and the manner in which it is to be negotiated and approved, with limited discretion left to either the corporate or the prosecuting authority.
 This departure from the much more flexible US model complicates any predictions as to how frequently DPAs will be relied on in practice in the United Kingdom, but this section will consider practical issues arising from the negotiation of the first UK DPA as part of a global settlement.

 The legislation requires the judge hearing the application to be satisfied that a DPA is in the interests of justice (as opposed to prosecution of the corporate).
-The first four DPAs agreed at the time of writing, Standard Bank plc, XYZ Ltd (Sarclad), Rolls-Royce and Tesco Stores Limited, were all heard by Sir Brian Leveson, President of the Queen’s Bench Division, who (as is clear from the judgments) went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.
+The first four DPAs agreed at the time of writing, Standard Bank plc, XYZ Ltd (Sarclad), Rolls-Royce and Tesco Stores Limited, were all heard by Sir Brian Leveson, President of the King’s Bench Division, who (as is clear from the judgments) went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.
 Notably in Rolls-Royce he said that the involvement of prosecutors in different countries (in this case, the United States and Brazil) should not preclude a DPA in the United Kingdom, but the extension of criminality to these countries is relevant to the balancing exercise of whether the DPA is in the interests of justice.
 Following Leveson P’s retirement in 2019, Davis J heard the fifth DPA, Serco Geografix Limited, and adopted a similar approach.